graygoos/Crazy-8s-Timer/README.md

 ## Contributing
 Contributions to the app are welcome!
 If you find a bug or have a feature suggestion, please open an issue on GitHub.

-## License
-This app is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments
-The UIKit documentation for providing guidance on building iOS apps.